antoniolimadev/flour-modal/README.md

 # FlourModal
 An all purpose modal plugin for Vue 3.
-Easy to use and customise, with a modern but minimalist design.
+Easy to use and customise, with a modern but minimalist design, and zero dependencies.
 And you can use your own components alongside it!

 ![NPM Downloads](https://img.shields.io/npm/d18m/flour-modal)
 [![npm-version](https://badgen.net/npm/v/flour-modal)](https://www.npmjs.com/package/flour-modal)